Table of Contents

-To secure the Totem™ software, we adopted the standards prescribed by the “SANS Securing Web Applications Technologies (SWAT) Checklist”.
+To secure Totem™ we adopted the standards prescribed by the “SANS Securing Web Applications Technologies (SWAT) Checklist”.
 The SWAT Checklist provides a comprehensive framework to build, deploy, and maintain web applications that are resistant to common threats.
-Key Totem™ security features include:
+To secure the AI integration we follow the applicable Amazon Web Services (AWS) “Security, Guardrails, and Observability in Amazon Bedrock” guidelines.

 Access Control